Creating multilevel hierarchies

 [ { "Product": "Apple", "Price": 2.50 }, { "Product": "Cherry", "Price": 5.25 } ]

 2) Array of arrays.
-The first subarray contains field names, while other subarrays contain the respective field members.
+The first subarray contains field names, while the other subarrays contain the respective field members.
 The field’s name and members must have the same position in the subarrays.
 Example:

 [ ["Product", "Price"], ["Apple", 2.50], ["Cherry", 5.25] ]